McCown's LongspurRhynchophanes mccownii

 McCown's Longspurs are birds of wide-open spaces, the shortgrass prairies at the center of the North American continent.
 The handsome gray, white, chestnut, and black males deliver a delightful flight song while parachuting toward earth on upstretched wings and fanned tail.
 Unfortunately, little shortgrass prairie remains undisturbed or undeveloped, and this species has lost some 94% of its population in the last 50 years.
 McCown's Longspurs sometimes breed in grazed rangeland; in winter, flocks visit plowed fields, eating seeds and grains.More ID Info

 McCown’s Longspurs nest in some of the world’s most spectacular and most endangered prairies.
 In early spring (April), McCown’s can be difficult to track down, as they rove over large areas.
 By late April and May they have paired, and the males' simple, cheerful flight song, given at dawn through midmorning, makes them much easier to find (and a joy to watch).

 - Escribano de Mccown (Spanish)

 - Plectrophane de McCown (French)

 - Cool Facts

-- Longspur refers to the elongated claw of the hind toe.
+- There are 4 species of longspurs in North America; the name refers to the elongated claw of the hind toe in these birds.

 - McCown's Longspur territories are established and maintained by characteristic aerial displays, where the male flies up and sings while floating downward.
 The male may alight on the ground following a display, but more typically he rises up again and repeats the display.
 He may also sing from perches such as shrubs and rocks.